Parabolic Hitchin Maps and Their Generic Fibers: Abstract

 \section{Abstract}

-We set up a BNR correspondence for moduli spaces of vector bundles over a curve with a parabolic structure.
-This leads to a concrete description of generic fibers of the associated parabolic Hitchin map.
-We also prove that this map (and a weak version of it) is flat and surjective.
-Our method is algebro-geometric, and works over any algebraically closed field.
+We set up a BNR correspondence for moduli spaces of Higgs bundles over a curve with a parabolic structure over any algebraically closed field.
+This leads to a concrete description of generic fibers of the associated strongly parabolic Hitchin map.
+We also show that the global nilpotent cone is equi-dimensional with half dimension of the total space.
+As a result, we prove the flatness and surjectivity of this map and the existence of very stable parabolic vector bundles.
+Keywords. {strongly parabolic Higgs bundles \and Newton polygons \and parabolic BNR correspondence \and Hitchin maps \and global nilpotent cones}